johngage/tlpf-1/content/project/project-build-new-dormitory-at-kapenguria-school/index.md

 * Original design

-  - Show plan, model, drawings now in Lavington office
+  - Show the original plan, the models of the buildings, the dining hall, and the training facility.
+The drawings are now in the Lavington office, in the file archives.

-* Italian kitchen: describe the process of building the new building, and the links to the Italian volunteers who came to Kapenguria
+* Italian kitchen: describe the process of building the new building; show the links to the dozens of Italian volunteers who came to Kapenguria in 2018 to build the facility.

 * First dormitory construction:

 * Second dormitory construction:

 ### Gardens that feed the school
+- Show the garden plans, and the community and parental volunteers.